 - 1.1.
 The rights of organisation of F2 races and championships is owned and ruled by the UIM which has granted the management of the competition to the Council.
 The UIM may appoint a Race Director who reports to the OOD.
-He assists the OOD in all duties and is entitled to impose penalties. - 1.2.
+He/she assists the OOD in all duties and is entitled to impose penalties. - 1.2.
 The Council may update the rules whenever necessary. - 1.3.
 The F2 daily management Committee is responsible for the championship daily management.
 This Committee is composed of the F2 Driver Rep (1 Vote), Team Rep (1 vote), UIM Technical Commissioner appointed for the event (1 Vote) and the UIM Race Director (1 Vote, or casting vote). - 1.4.
 The F2 World Championship Events are governed by the UIM international rules for circuit racing, as published in the white and blue pages of the Circuit Rulebook and by the instructions issued by the UIM Events. - 1.5.
 Three UIM Commissioners (1 Commissioner 2 Technical Commissioners) plus 1 UIM Pontoon Marshall and 1 local Technical Assistant from the national Authority will be appointed for each round of the F2 World Championship series which will be held over a minimum of three rounds and for the F2 European Championship which will be held in one round.
-The UIM Commissioner and the Technical Commissioners shall send their report within 10 days after the race to the UIM office. - 1.5.1 A Jury Committee is responsible to make decisions in case of protest that consist of the following members: JURY CHAIRMAN appointed by the Local Organizer, UIM Sport Commissioner and F2 Team Representative. (see also article 402.01 of General Rules) - 1.6.
-Any additional rule to these specific rules must be justified by national legal requirements and notified in the advance programme - 1.7.
-A Continental Championship can be allocated by the decision of Formulae Committee and it will consist in one round.
+The UIM Commissioner and the Technical Commissioners shall send their report within 10 days after the race to the UIM office. - 1.5.1 A Formula 2 Protest Judge will be nominated by the UIM for each event to adjudicate on all protests.
+The protest judge must be named in the Advance Programme. - 1.6.
+Any additional rule to these specific rules must be justified by national legal requirements and notified in the Advance Programme.

-- 1.8 The Official Championship Timing Team appointed by the UIM and operating at the cost of the Local Organizer must be used at all World Championship and Continental Championship events. - 1.9 The Rescue Team to be used at World Championship and Continental Championship events shall be appointed by the UIM.
+- 1.7.
+A Continental Championship can be allocated by the decision of Formulae Committee and it will consist in one round. - 1.8 The Official Championship Timing Team appointed by the UIM and operating at the cost of the Local Organizer must be used at all World Championship and Continental Championship events. - 1.9 The Rescue Team to be used at World Championship and Continental Championship events shall be appointed by the UIM.
 There must be a minimum of two drop-front rescue boats along the circuit.
 The Local Organizer of each UIM F2 World and Continental Championship round must provide a two seater aqua bike with driver, to service as a 3rd and fast response Rescue unit.
 A skilled diver is to be provided by the Official Rescue Team for the operation. - 1.10 All the National Authorities who intend to organize a Formula 2 World or Continental Championship event, have to send their request to the UIM Secretariat with date and venue for their event before the 10th September of the previous year. - 1.11 The Digital Log Book shall be used during the season. - 1.12 FORMULA 2 TEAM ASSOCIATION (F2TA) is an Association composed of Formula 2 Teams.
 It cooperates closely with the UIM Events in the organization of the Championship to serve the needs of all Teams involved in the F2 Championships.